twilio/twilio-voice-react-native/github-temp-dispatch/DECISIONS.md

 - **Dispatch, not publish trigger.** Intent (dist-tag, tag-move) is declared as inputs instead of inferred.
 This is the whole reason for the rewrite.
+- **A `concurrency` group serializes releases.** `group: release` with `cancel-in-progress: false` lets only one release run at a time; a second dispatch queues rather than cancelling the first or racing it on the npm `latest` dist-tag or the `latest` git tag.
+It was left off during development because it caused inconsistent starts under the publish-hook trigger; under `workflow_dispatch` it behaves correctly, confirmed in the test repo.
 - **`npm_dist_tag` is a `choice` input, including `backport`.** A dropdown prevents typos and blocks a value like `1.6.x`, which npm rejects at publish because it parses as a semver range. `backport` is the shared tag for an